 Perry Haydn Taylor

-Perry is the founder and creative director of big fish.
+Perry is founder and chief stoker of big fish.

-He’s spent the last 25 years specialising in helping entrepreneurs to develop challenger brands.
-He’s a firm believer that it “takes one to know one” and is a fanatical entrepreneur himself.
-He has invested in and helped start a wide range of businesses including Biscuiteers, Cornishware, sofa.com, Katherine Hooker, Tom&Co, Chesil Smokery, Alma de Cuba, Grub Pies, Posh Paraphernalia, Mr. Bunbury, Swamis and The Groovy Love Foundation.
+He’s invested in and helped start a wide range of businesses including: Biscuiteers, Cornishware, sofa.com, Pooky, Freddie’s Flowers, Tiba Tempeh, Howdah, Katherine Hooker, Tom&Co, Chesil Smokery, Alma de Cuba, Grub Pies, Mr. Bunbury and The Groovy Love Foundation.
 He is also a shareholder in and advisor to the British clothing company, Boden.
-In the early days, a couple of these businesses catastrophically failed, which Perry cites as the most valuable experience he’s ever had.
+In the early days, a couple of these businesses failed catastrophically.
+Perry cites this as the most valuable experience he’s ever had.

 He’s a firm believer that life’s too short to settle for second best, in enjoying every day and that typography should be made part of the national curriculum.
 He’s even named his three daughters after typefaces.